adambard/learnxinyminutes-docs/elm.html.markdown

 fst ("elm", 42) -- "elm"
 snd ("elm", 42) -- 42

+-- The empty tuple, or "unit", is sometimes used as a placeholder.
+-- It is the only value of its type, also called "Unit".
+()

 -- Records are like tuples but the fields have names.
 The order of fields -- doesn't matter.
 Notice that record values use equals signs, not colons.
 { x = 3, y = 7 }